marcio-da-silva-arantes/CplexExtended/README.md

 # CplexExtended
-Library that extends IBM ILOG CPLEX Api to use powerfull logic equations and enable some stocastiacal constraints definition, only for java developers
+Library that extends IBM ILOG CPLEX Api to use powerfull logic equations and definition of stochastic models, only for java developers

 ## Dependences
 1. IBM ILOG CPLEX Optimization Studio (https://www.ibm.com/), steps: